MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/service/service-basic-flow-order.md

 ms.custom: bap-template
 ---

-# Walkthrough of Service Orders for Service Items
+# <a name="walkthrough-of-service-orders-for-service-items"></a>Walkthrough of Service Orders for Service Items

 This walkthrough demonstrates several core processes: